Russ & Vickie Evans

 By Ashley Dugan, CMP Staff Writer

 CAMP PERRY, Ohio – Mark your calendars!
-The Civilian Marksmanship Program (CMP) is thrilled to announce SGT Sagen Maddalena of the U.S. Army Marksmanship Unit as the 2025 National Matches First Shot Speaker.
+The Civilian Marksmanship Program (CMP) is thrilled to announce Staff Sergeant Sagen Maddalena of the U.S. Army Marksmanship Unit as the 2025 National Matches First Shot Speaker.
 She will take her ceremonial first shot on July 14 at 4:30 p.m. on the Camp Perry National Guard Training Facility’s historic Rodriguez Range in Port Clinton, Ohio.

 Since 1907, the National Trophy Rifle and Pistol Matches have been held at Camp Perry – welcoming each generation’s most talented marksmen and women from around the country as well as those hoping to learn more about the sport.
 The First Shot Ceremony serves as the traditional opening to the month-long competition season, while the First Shot speaker is an honored distinction amongst the marksmanship community.

-SGT Maddalena began her career as a junior on the California Grizzlies highpower rifle team.
+SSG Maddalena began her career as a junior on the California Grizzlies highpower rifle team.
 As a Grizzly, she garnered several successes including the Freedom’s Fire Trophy as a member of the highest scoring team in the National Matches Junior Rifle Team Match in 2013.
 Maddalena went on to join the University of Alaska Fairbanks rifle team before heading to the Army.

 After several successes on a global level, she made her Olympic debut at the 2020 Tokyo Games before returning to Team USA for the 2024 Paris Games in both air rifle and smallbore – earning silver in the women’s three-position match.